sweing/TOTP-QR-Gen/post.md

 The core idea behind the project is to create a unique device that can prove location and presence.
 I wanted something that could generate time-based one-time passwords (TOTP) and display them as QR codes, which could then be verified.
 While researching, I stumbled upon a company called [Skiply](https://www.skiply.eu/en/ubiqod-key-2/) that builds devices displaying time-based QR codes.
 This inspired me to build my own open-source version of it.

+A core challenge of this project is not just generating valid TOTP-based QR codes but ensuring that they serve as genuine proof of presence.
+Since TOTP codes are only valid for a 30-second window, anyone attempting to validate the QR code must be physically near the device to scan it in real time.
+There is still the risk of relay attacks, where an attacker could share a valid QR code remotely - someone could relay the code through a photo, live video, or link.
+One potential solution to this problem could be implementing a cool-down period between successful validations.
+This would limit how often a QR code can be verified.

 ---

 ### The Hardware Setup